CHAPTER THREE: 3520

 adoption, may request an automatic one-year extension of the probationary period

 a subsequent contract renewal decision.
-In the event that the extension occurs
+In the event that the extension is

-3. Except to obtain necessary consultative assistance on medical or legal issues, only the Provost will have access to documentation pertaining to a request related to disability or chronic illness.
+2. Except to obtain necessary consultative assistance on medical or legal issues, only the Provost will have access to documentation pertaining to a request related to disability or chronic illness.
 The provost will, at his or her discretion, determine if consultation with the dean and/or department is appropriate.
-The provost shall notify the faculty member, department chair, and dean of the action taken.
+The provost shall notify the faculty member, department chair, and dean of the action taken. [ren.
+7-17]

-4. In most cases, extension of the probationary period will be for one year.
+3. In most cases, extension of the probationary period will be for one year.
 However, longer extensions may be granted upon a showing of need by the faculty member.
-Multiple extension requests may be granted.
-All requests for probationary period extensions shall be made prior to commencing with a tenure or contract renewal review.
+Multiple extension requests may be granted. [rev. & ren.
+7-17]

-5. If a probationary period extension is approved, a reduction in productivity during the period of time addressed in the request should not prejudice a subsequent contract renewal decision.
-In the event the probationary period is approved before the third year review, the review is automatically delayed. [rev. 7-11]
+4. If a probationary period extension is approved, a reduction in productivity during the period of time addressed in the request should not prejudice a subsequent contract renewal decision.
+In the event the probationary period is approved before the third year review, the review is automatically delayed. [rev. 7-11, ren.
+7-17]

 G-1.
 Unit Criteria.
 The faculty of each unit or equivalent unit establishes specific criteria for tenure.
 The criteria shall include a statement regarding the role of interdisciplinary activity.
 The unit criteria may be revised at any time by a majority vote of the unit faculty, and they must be reviewed for possible changes at intervals not to exceed five years (see FSH 1590).
 Revisions may not be retroactive but, for tenure evaluation purposes, are considered proportionately in conjunction with criteria that were previously in force.
 Unit criteria must be consistent with the college criteria and are subject to review by the college committee on tenure and promotion. [rev. 7-06, 1-08, ren. & rev. 1-10]